ovh/cds/docs/content/contribute/development.md

 $ postgres -D ~/data/postgres/data
 ```

+Note: this is not recommended for a production installation.

-That's all for a local PostgreSQL installation - not recommanded for a production installation.
+That's all for a local PostgreSQL installation

 ## Redis